marcduiker/azure-functions-university/lessons/cosmosdb.md

 In this exercise, we'll use triggers and bindings in Azure Functions, this is important to distinguish the difference between the two.

 A trigger defines how a function is invoked, and a function must have exactly one trigger.
 Triggers have associated data, which is often provided as the payload of the function.
 A Binding to a function is a way of declaratively connecting another resource to the function; bindings may be connected as input bindings, output bindings, or both.
 Data from bindings is provided to the function as parameters.
 Input bindings are the data the function receives.
-Output bindings are the data the function sends
+Output bindings are the data the function sends.

 You can mix and match different bindings to suit your needs.
 Bindings are optional and a function might have one or multiple input and/or output bindings.
 More details about bindings can be reviewed at the [official Microsoft Documentation](https://docs.microsoft.com/en-us/learn/modules/chain-azure-functions-data-using-bindings/).